msalemor/sk-dev-training/README.md

 | Memories               | Memory                        |
 | C#, Python, Java       | Python                        |

-**> Memories:** Usually are helpers to generate, store, retrieve and compare embeddings from vector databases
+**> Memories:** Usually are helpers to generate, store, retrieve and compare embeddings from vector databases.